Increasing welder productivity

 Tip No. 1: Pay attention to part fit-up

-Long before a welder strikes an arc, proper part fit-up is a determining factor of how efficient he or she is in welding.
+Long before a welder strikes an arc, proper part fit-up is a determining factor of welding efficiency.
 The welder may be responsible for part fit-up, or it could be someone else in the operation.
-Problems with part fit-up may even be traced all the way back to the engineering or design stage of the process.
+Problems with part fit-up may even be traced all the way back to the engineering or design stage.

-Spending the time to ensure consistent, even part fit-up will eliminate gaps between the parts and pay off in time savings later.
-When there are large or uneven gaps between the parts being welded, it slows down the welder and increases the amount of spatter, which requires more time for post-weld grinding.
+Taking time to ensure consistent, even part fit-up will eliminate gaps between the parts and pay off in time savings later.
+When there are large or uneven gaps between the parts being welded, it slows the welder down.
+It also increases the amount of spatter, which requires more time for post-weld grinding.

 Tip No. 2: Use the right welding process